peter1314/HyTech-Logger/README.md

 The application is currently set to use a default branch of the database, so you can use it freely without risk of contaminating the team's data, or you can change your database branch from the profile view, which can be reached by clicking the profile image button on the main view.
 If your branch to WUNDERMAN_DEMO you can see some example entries I have created.

-If you have any intrest in what the app used to be like, that is stored in the old branch.
+If you have any intrest in what the app used to be like, that is stored in the old branch of the repository.